PDF download Download Article

 3. In the chorus, Manon and Megan sing, “Hottie hottie, like a bag of Takis / I’m the sh*t, I’m the sh*t (Gnarly) / Obvi, obvi they be tryna copy / I’m the sh*t, I’m the sh*t.”
 Takis are rolled tortilla chips known for being spicy and flavorful, so by comparing themselves to this snack, the singers are showing off their confidence.
 They know they’re cool, so they’re not surprised that other people try to copy them.

-4. In the third verse, Lara and Yoonchae sing, “Making beats for a boring, dumb b*tch / F*cking gnarly / Don’t talk to me / You’re gnarly, I’m not (Sh*t is gnarly) / Je-je-jealous of my mansion?
+4. Even though the lyrics are a little brainrotty, “[the song] does have a deeper meaning,” says Nicole.
+“It’s about how performative and how mass-produced everything is.”[5]
+In the third verse, Lara and Yoonchae sing, “Making beats for a boring, dumb b*tch / F*cking gnarly / Don’t talk to me / You’re gnarly, I’m not (Sh*t is gnarly) / Je-je-jealous of my mansion?
 Yeah, the view is f*cking gnarly.”
 Here, they’re likely criticizing the music companies that use musicians’ art to make money.
 They may also be taking a jab at haters who don’t like their music by implying those people have boring tastes.

 • We also continue to see the different meanings of the word “gnarly” in this verse.
 The line “you’re gnarly” is calling someone gnarly in a bad way, while the mansion’s view is gnarly in a good way.